 The high-performance BMW M3 is available in coupe and convertible forms.
 Its inline-six-cylinder engine produces 333 horsepower, and the car can be equipped with a conventional manual gearbox or a sequential manual transmission.
 The latter offers hydraulic sequential shifting of the six-speed gearbox, either automatically or via driver-controlled shift paddles.

-A new Competition Package that includes an M Track mode for the Dynamic Stability Control is available for 2005.
-Compound cross-drilled brakes use larger front discs, 19-inch forged wheels are mounted, steering is quicker and the suspension calibration is modified.
-Aluminum interior is standard in 2005 models.
+A Competition Package for the coupe, which includes a less-intrusive M Track mode for the Dynamic Stability Control, became available for 2005.
+Compound cross-drilled brakes got larger front discs, 19-inch forged wheels were mounted and the suspension calibration was modified.

-Similar in dimensions and appearance to the regular 330Ci coupe and convertible, the M editions have some unique touches, including a crosshatch center air intake and elliptical fog lights.
-A unique aluminum hood has subtle power dome accenting.
-The wheel openings are flared outward to accommodate the wide tires.
-Front-fender gills display M3 emblems, and the mirrors have a distinct aero shape.
+The M3 has a crosshatch center air intake, elliptical fog lights and an aluminum hood with subtle power dome accenting.
+Wheel openings are flared outward to accommodate wide tires.
+Front-fender gills display M3 emblems, and the mirrors are aero-shaped.

 Under the Hood

 The M3 is powered by a 3.2-liter inline-six-cylinder that produces 333 hp at 7,900 rpm and 262 pounds-feet of torque at 4,900 rpm.
 The engine drives a Getrag Type D six-speed-manual transmission that can incorporate sequential shifting.

 BMW's Dynamic Stability Control system, which was modified specifically for the M, combines all-speed traction control and cornering-stability enhancement.
 BMW says the M3 coupe can accelerate from zero to 60 mph in 4.8 seconds.